faceyspacey/react-universal-component/README.md

 - **React Loadable** and **@thejameskyle** for paving the way and [discovering the path forward](https://medium.com/@thejameskyle/react-loadable-2674c59de178#.6h46yjgwr).
 This package is essentially the spiritual successor to *React Loadable*.
 - **Vue** and its creator, **Evan You**, for inspiration for a [cleaner options API](https://vuejs.org/v2/guide/components.html#Advanced-Async-Components) and a `timeout` feature
-- The Webpack team (and **@simenbrekken** for drawer my attention to) Webpack's latest ["magic comment"](https://vuejs.org/v2/guide/components.html#Advanced-Async-Components) feature which greatly simplifies serving chunks on the server
+- The Webpack team (and **@simenbrekken** for drawing my attention to) Webpack's latest ["magic comment"](https://vuejs.org/v2/guide/components.html#Advanced-Async-Components) feature which greatly simplifies serving chunks on the server
 - **@djeeg** for his idea for the `onLoad` hook for doing things like replacing reducers
 - **@richardscarrott** for providing a key element throughout this process: [webpack-hot-server-middleware](webpack-hot-server-middleware) which allows for the best universal HMR experience I've seen/had to date
 - **@cletusw** for paving the way in what became [extract-css-chunks-webpack-plugin](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin) via his [HMR support PR to extract-text-webpack-plugin](https://github.com/webpack-contrib/extract-text-webpack-plugin/pull/457)